Texas Examinations of Educator Standards

 These tests measure your knowledge based on established standards instead of compared to other candidates' performance.
 All the tests contain multiple choice questions.
 Some tests also use open-ended written questions, audio (music) or visual (art) samples, or spoken recordings (foreign languages).

 TMATE interns must prove "Highly Qualified" status for the internship by passing the content area TExES.
 State law limits the initial certification to one content area.
 Applicants must register as a Pre-Admission Content Test, PACT candidate.
 Please complete the exam at the earliest possible date.

 What happens if you don't pass the content test?
 You are not automatically eliminated from TMATE.
 If time allows, you will be able to retest.
 You must present passing scores before enrolling in the TMATE classes.

 Pedagogy (PPR) Exam

 Participants planning to certify in content areas that include the English as a Second Language (ESL) designation will need to pass the ESL Supplemental TExES in addition to the Content TExES and the PPR.
-This test will be taken during the internship year.
+This test will be taken as a Pre-Admission Content Test, PACT candidate.